 These Olympic circles have been a tad challenging, struggled to get my head around the various interleaving elements, all whilst ensuring a consistent width smooth flowing inner white (cyan for ref) gap… finally done. pic.twitter.com/SeKGcMBls5January 2, 2020

 As the Tokyo 2020 Olympics come to a close (a year later than planned, thanks to the 'C' word), we can't help but wonder how the 2020 logo will be remembered.
 The original first logo design was scrapped due to plagiarism accusations, the official logo then arrived to a mixed reaction, and a concept logo received heaps praise – with many saying it was better than the official design.
+See our selection of the best Olympic poster designs for more of the best in design from the games over the years.

 It remains to be seen just what the legacy of this particular logo is, but we do like the idea of people trying to painstakingly recreate it in years to come.
 Let's hope there's already a detailed design sheet already somewhere in the ether.
 In the meantime, if you're inspired to create a logo of your own, check out our guide to logo design.